Here are many new tips and strategies for getting a discount Hawaii car rental on your 2020 Hawaii vacation. There are 25 suggestions in total.

 Did you know in fact that car rental prices are based on demand and not on size?

 Larger cars are often cheaper than more coveted compact ones.
 Read more ideas below on how to keep money in your pocket.

 It’s important to plan for your Hawaii car rental just like you do for flights to Hawaii and accommodations.

-Case in point, we are now seeing many car rentals either sold out or priced sky high for the upcoming 2018 Christmas holidays.
+Case in point, most car rentals will either be sold out or priced sky high for Christmas holidays and around July 4/summer travel periods.

 With more demand than availability during high seasons, it is not unusual to find rates starting at nearly $100 per day.
 But we’ve got tips that work even for the holidays and for summer, so keep reading.

 Car rentals remain the third largest expense for most Hawaii vacations.
 First is accommodations and second is airfare to Hawaii.
 Are you still on the fence about a Hawaii vacation for 2020?
 If so, remember that it is going to be an unprecedented next year for cheap flights to Hawaii.

 While many others have written about money saving tricks for car rentals, following are our suggestions, from a local Hawaii perspective: